-The sequence value specification in ASN.1 is mapped to SDL synonym definition.
-In the mapping ComponentvalueList is provided to structure data type constructor in SDL.
-The SDL data type constructor requires that all the fields are given as input so that fields that are omitted in ComponentvalueList have to be provided empty in the SDL The application of structure data type constructor will have the same effects in SDL as it would in ASN.1.
+The SequenceValue and XMLSequenceValue are mapped to <synonym definition item>.
+In the mapping, ComponentValueList or XMLComponentValueList is provided to structure data type constructor in SDL.
+The SDL data type constructor requires that all the fields are given as input so that fields that are omitted in ComponentValueList have to be provided empty in the SDL The application of structure data type constructor will have the same effects in SDL as it would in ASN.1.

-In this example fields a, b, c and d of myValue have a value assigned and fields e and f have no assignment.
+In this example fields a, b, c and d of myvalue have a value assigned and fields e and f have no assignment.